Vulcănești, Gagauzia Guide

 Day Trips

-Comrat, the capital of Gagauzia, offers a glimpse into the unique culture and traditions of the Gagauz people.
-Explore the Regional Museum of Gagauz Culture to learn about their history, language, and customs.
-Stroll through the city center, admire the architecture, and sample local Gagauz cuisine at a traditional restaurant.
-It's a great way to immerse yourself in the region's heritage.
+Approximately 1 hour 45 minutes by car Comrat, the capital of Gagauzia, offers a glimpse into the unique culture and traditions of the Gagauz people.
+Explore the Regional Museum of Gagauz History and Ethnography to learn about their heritage, visit the Cathedral of St. John the Baptist, and wander through the local bazaar for a taste of Gagauzian life.
+It's a great way to experience the region's distinct identity.

 Travel Time